 Natural gas prices are on the rise, and excitement about the sector is growing.
 Investors should know these 10 basic natural gas facts.

 Prices will rise on the back of growing demand for natural gas, which is used primarily as a heating fuel and to generate electricity.
-In fact, natural gas is currently the most widely used fuel for space heating in the US, and has also started to beat out coal as the top fuel for power generation.
+In fact, natural gas is currently the most widely used fuel for space heating in the US, and has also started to beat out coal as the top fuel for electricity generation.
 Before jumping into the space, here are 10 more basic natural gas facts to know.

-1. It is lighter than air
+1. Natural gas is lighter than air

-2. It has no smell
+2. Natural gas has no odor

 3. Natural gas and oil occur together

-4. It’s used in manufacturing as well as fuel
+4. Natural gas used in manufacturing

 In addition to being used as a fuel for power generation and for heating homes, natural gas is used to manufacture various products.
 According to the Interstate Natural Gas Association of America, natural gas is a key component in the production of ammonia.
 It’s also used to make products from vinyl flooring and carpeting to Aspirin and artificial limbs.

-Fifth on our list of natural gas facts is that natural gas vehicles only make up a small portion of vehicles on the road, but are known to create less emissions than traditional petroleum-based vehicles.
+Natural gas vehicles only make up a small portion of vehicles on the road, but are known to create less emissions than traditional petroleum-based vehicles.
 Natural gas vehicles are a good choice for high-mileage fleets that are centrally fueled.

 6. Natural gas hydraulic fracturing can cause earthquakes…